Dec

 So, challenge people, especially young people.
 All of the examples you read above are not only imaginative, they’re challenging.

-One of the best ways to challenge Millennials is to put them in charge.
-There’s a ton research that shows that “youth led, youth driven” is the way to go.
+One of the best ways to challenge young people is to put them in charge.
+There’s a of ton research that shows that “youth led, youth driven” is the way to go.
 (The Innovation Center is a good place to get training and tools for Youth Led, Youth Driven initiatives.)

-If they love they’ll be back…with their friends.
+If they love it, they’ll be back…and they might even bring their friends.